People procreate. Some do it a lot.Some really want to do it before time runs out.Some don't want to do it at all.

 Batman and all his proteges (though he adopted most of them; the various Robins seem to think of each other as brothers, for betteror worse).

-Superman is doubly so - he was the only child of the Jor-Els (though granted, they may have had more if it weren't for the slight impediment of being dead), and he's the only child of his adopted parents.
+Superman is doubly so - he was the only child of the Jor-Els (though granted, they might have had more if it weren't for the slight impediment of being dead), and he's the only child of his adopted parents.